soodanika/React/Namaste-React Assignments/Assignment-12/READEME.md

     It is a function that takes the Redux state as an argument and returns a specific piece of data from that state

-# CreateSlice and its configurations
+# CreateSlice and its configurations for creating a slice

     It is used to carete a small slice of our application, the configurations are name, initial state and reducers.